collebrusco/flgl/README.md

 For **Windows** users, CMake can build for the various Windows C++ compilers.
 My personally prefered method is to install the [winlibs MinGW clang compiler](https://winlibs.com/), [Git Bash](https://gitforwindows.org/), [Make for Windows](https://gnuwin32.sourceforge.net/packages/make.htm), and [CMake](https://cmake.org/).
 Then with Git Bash, run
 `cmake -G "MinGW Makefiles" .` to generate makefiles that you can use with Git Bash and Make for Windows.
 This is the method I've verified.

-If you're a **Linux** user, I have a feeling you know how to build this already.
+If you're a **Linux** user, you probably know how to build this already.